 Global Connections, Local Projects

 As the IWCA Case Studies demonstrate, IWCA Chapters work independently to address local needs.
-Some IWCA Chapters also choose to work with the IWCA Global to develop project proposals that are supported by external partners.
+Some IWCA Chapters work through the IWCA Global Network to develop and implement projects that are supported by external partners.
+A few examples:

 Through the 2017 IWCA Global Leadership Summit process, the IWCA Dominican Republic Chapter developed a project proposal to create a roasting facility that would build local roasting capacity, as well as support local consumption of high quality coffee.
-The project requires securing the appropriate facilities and equipment, as well as technical coffee and business training.
+The project requires securing the appropriate facilities and equipment, as well as technical training in coffee, business, and other skills.

-The 17 chapter book is written by 40 Brazilian researchers working from 11 organizations, including several Brazilian universities.
-The effort also represents Brazil's large, varied geography and diverse populations.
-The research approach in each chapter is different, ranging from intimate interviews focused on family life to data-centric analysis of cooperatives.
+The 17 chapter book is written by 40 Brazilian research working from 11 different organizations, including several leading universities.
+The result is an unprecedented and in-depth effort to bring visibility to and understanding of Brazil’s diverse peoples and cultures within coffee.
+Each chapter includes unique approaches, ranging from intimate interviews focused on family life to data-driven analysis of cooperatives.

-Through a partnership with the IWCA, the Specialty Coffee Association of Europe (SCAE) provided funding to support a project developed by the IWCA Rwanda Chapter.
-The multi-year project includes the purchase of land in the Rulindo District to start a new cooperative with a washing station, farm, and nursery.
-Other key partners, including the International Trade Centre (ITC), World Coffee Research, and Sustainable Harvest.
+Through a partnership with the IWCA, the Specialty Coffee Association of Europe (SCAE) provided seed funding to the IWCA Rwanda Chapter to develop a new women’s cooperative approach in the Rulindo area of Rwanda.
+The multi-year project includes the purchase of land, and partnerships with a local washing station.
+Other key partners include the International Trade Centre (ITC), World Coffee Research, and Sustainable Harvest.

 In April 2018, IWCA Rwanda Chapter President, Angelique Karkezi shared a project overview at the IWCA Breakfast at the SCA Expo in Portland, available here.